Alterations and Improvements to Your Home

 The Home Ownership Team will do some initial checks and let you know whether your proposed alterations are in line with the Council’s current alteration criteria.

-If we are happy for you to continue with your proposed alterations, we will provide you with consent and if required ask you to send us a payment for the Council’s legal fees of preparing your License to Alter and Deed of Variation .
+If we are happy for you to continue with your proposed alterations, we will provide you with consent and if required ask you to send us a payment for the Council’s legal fees of preparing your Licence to Alter and Deed of Variation.
 See below for more about fees.

 If applicable the Council’s Legal Department will contact you and/or your solicitor and draw up your Licence to Alter and/or Deed of Variation.
 The Licence to Alter will give you permission to do the proposed work and will state any conditions for the building work and future maintenance.
 You should not commence any work until you have received your completed Licence to Alter.

-Cheques for the License to Alter and Deed of Variation should be made payable to Islington Council and not to Partners or Hyde Housing Association.
+Cheques for the Licence to Alter and Deed of Variation should be made payable to Islington Council and not to Partners or Hyde Housing Association.

 Alteration Fees (updated 15.5.18)